-Pursuant to House Rule 24-1, this document incorporates amendments that have been adopted prior to consideration of this measure by the House.
-It is a tool to show the amendments in context and is not to be used for the purpose of amendments.
+This document may incorporate amendments proposed by a committee, but not yet adopted, as well as amendments that have been adopted during the current legislative session.
+The document is a tool to show amendments in context and cannot be used for the purpose of adding amendments to legislation.